mitsuki31/jmatrix/README.md

 ## <a name="constructor-summary"></a> Constructor Summary
 There are 5 constructors that can be used for constructing the matrix.
 > :man::question: Still don't understand about matrix?
-Check the [:bookmark:About Matrix][what-is-matrix] section
+Check the [:bookmark:Introduction to Matrix][what-is-matrix] page
 > to get little knowledge about matrix before dive into matrix constructor.

 ### <a name="cr_matrix-1"></a> Matrix()